iltommi/qdb-documentation/source/reference/wrpmed.rst

 wrpmed distribution is peer-to-peer.
 This means:

     * The unavailability of one :term:`server` does not compromise the whole :term:`hive`
-    * The memory load is distributed amongst all instances within a :term:`hive` without any user intervention
+    * The memory load is automatically distributed amongst all instances within a :term:`hive`

 Each server within one hive needs: